Tollcross, Glasgow

 Tollcross (Toll na Croise) is an area north of the River Clyde in Glasgow and has a popular park, opened in 1897, which is famed for its international rose trials.
 It lies approximately a mile east of the neighbouring suburb of Parkhead, and just north of Braidfauld and south of Shettleston.
+Tollcross was incorporated into the City of Glasgow in 1912.

 History

 The area was once host to mass employment in the industrial age thanks largely to the large Fullarton steel works (now occupied by housing).
-McVitie's biscuit factory is one of the main employers in the area today, with a facility in the area since the 1920s.
+McVitie's biscuit factory was one of the main employers in the area before its closure in 2022: its facility had been active in the area since the 1920s.

 Many residents of the Lilybank housing estate would consider themselves residents of Tollcross, but they, like the biscuit factory, were officially placed within the separate Braidfauld Ward of Glasgow City Council until its reorganisation in 2007; since then, Maukinfauld Road has been the local administrative boundary, with land to the west in the Calton ward and land to the east in Shettleston ward along with the rest of Tollcross.

 Part of the Tollcross area was formerly known as Egypt, and is still marked so on a number of maps; the name is believed to have been derived from a farm that existed at one time in the vicinity, operated by a former soldier who had been stationed in Egypt.
-The farm, owned by the Gordon family in 1920s before being sold to the Hamilton family.
+The farm, owned by the Gordon family in the 1920s before being sold to the Hamilton family.

 The poet William Miller, author of "Wee Willie Winkie", is buried in Tollcross.

 In June 2011, pupils from St. Aidan's and St. Joan of Arc School combined into a new school located on Fullarton Avenue.
 They voted to call the new school Cardinal Winning, after Thomas Winning, the late Archbishop of Glasgow who died in 2001; the new school opened on 21 June 2011.

 Just south of the school is Fullarton Park, home to the local football club Vale of Clyde, and the Tollcross Bowling Club adjacent to a modern retail park on London Road.